raspberrypilearning/parent-detector/worksheet.md

 On the PIR module you should see two orange components with sockets that fit a Phillips screwdriver (see above).
 These are called potentiometers: they allow you to adjust the sensitivity of the sensor and the detection time.
 You should begin by setting the sensitivity to max and the time to min, but you can vary this later if you wish.

-## Connect the camera
+## Setting up the camera

 Before you can begin the project, you'll need to connect the camera.
 You should do this before you boot the Pi, or, if your Pi is running, you should stop it by entering `sudo-halt`.

-Follow the official instructions [here](http://www.raspberrypi.org/camera-module-setup/) to set up and test the Raspberry Pi Camera Board.
+Follow the instructions [here](http://www.raspberrypi.org/camera-module-setup/) to set up and test the camera module.
 Stop once you have successfully used a few of the example commands.

 Next, if you have it, set up the camera mount.